alexisbellot/ML-Classification-Pipeline/README.md

 # Machine Learning Classification algorithms
-Simple pipeline to test a large number of machine learning classification algorithms
+This repository contains is a python implementation of simple pipeline to test a large number of machine learning classification algorithms.
+The goal is to provide a simple script that allows practitioners to analyse:

+- Prediction performance with ML algorithms.
+- Variable importance through a simple "leave-one-variable-out" at a time and comparing performance.

+## Dependencies
+Sklearn package that includes the suite of algorithms and performance metrics.